-The Applicant must also verify their identity.
+The Primary Applicant must also verify their identity.
 All documentation must be valid.
 Expired or absent documentation is not acceptable.
-If the documentation provided by the Applicant to verify citizenship or legal status bears a photograph of the Applicant, this will be acceptable to verify identity.
+If the documentation provided by the Primary Applicant to verify citizenship or legal status bears a photograph of the Primary Applicant, this will be acceptable to verify identity.
 Otherwise, ONE of the following documents will be acceptable: